RunCor399/EZWarehouse_SoftwareEngineering/GUIPrototype.md

 <img src="gui_images/test_schedule.png" alt="Test Schedule" width="600"/>

+In the Test Schedule Area it is possible to visualize the schedule of the test that have been planned.
+Clicking on a row is possible to open a more complete page aboute the single scheduled test.

 #### View Test Schedule

 <img src="gui_images/view_scheduled_test.png" alt="View and Edit Test Schedule" width="600"/>

-In the Test Schedule Area it is possible to visualize the schedule of the test that have been planned.
-Clicking on a row is possible to open a more complete page aboute the single scheduled test.
+In this page it is possible to view and edit informations about a single scheduled test.

 #### New Test Scheduling